snehilms/Drone-Networking-in-Django/Readme.md

-### An IOT Drone Networking application for tracking drone characteristic parameters like geo-location, velocity, temperature send from the the sensors on the drone.
+#### An IOT Real-time Drone Monitoring application for tracking drone characteristic parameters like geo-location, velocity, temperature send from the the sensors on the drone.

 ## Drone Networking